-Religious formation is a continuous, life-long process through which we make, sustain, and nurture our commitment to God, the Church, and to the Felician Congregation.
-It is a process of continual renewal and continual conversion of heart, mind, and spirit throughout each and every stage of our lives as Felician Sisters—fostering personal growth, forging an ever-deepening spirituality, and affirming our vocation call as disciples of Jesus and faithful daughters of Blessed Mary Angela.
+Religious formation is a lifelong process.
+During this time, we make, sustain and nurture our commitment to God, the Church and the Felician Congregation.
+It is a process of continual renewal and conversion of heart, mind and spirit — fostering personal growth, forging an ever-deepening spirituality and affirming our vocation call as disciples of Jesus and faithful daughters of Blessed Mary Angela.

 Initial Formation is a 9-year period